kudobuilder/kudo/keps/0030-immutable-parameters.md

 ### Implementation Details/Notes/Constraints

+#### Installation
+- If a parameter definition is immutable, it must either have a default value or needs to be marked as required.
+- If no value for an immutable parameter is given on installation, KUDO copies the default value from the OperatorVersion into the instance.
+This makes sure that the parameter value will never change, even if instance is changed to use a newer OperatorVersion that has different defaults.

+#### Updates
-- KUDO CLI will not perform any checks with regards to immutability
+- KUDO CLI will not perform any checks with regards to immutability on installation or updates
 - The admission webhook verifies if a parameter is immutable
   - If the value of any immutable parameter changes from the current value it rejects the whole update
   - If the value of all immutable parameters are the same as their current values it allows the update

-- If no value for an immutable parameter is given on installation, KUDO copies the default value from the OperatorVersion into the instance.
-This makes sure that the parameter value will never change, even if instance is changed to use a newer OperatorVersion that has different defaults.
-- If a parameter definition is immutable, it must either have a default value or needs to be marked as required.
+#### Upgrades
+- Upgrades to a new OperatorVersions:
+  - A parameter can be made immutable in a newly released OperatorVersion.
+    - When executing `kudo upgrade` the user has to explicitly set the value for parameters that are changed from mutable to immutable
+    - If an parameter is changed from mutable to immutable and the user does not explicitly specifies a parameter the upgrade will abort with an error message
+    - This ensures that the user knows about the new immutability
+  - A new immutable parameter can be added to the operator
+    - When executing `kudo upgrade` the user has to explicitly set the value for the new parameter, even if the parameter has a default value
+    - If the user does not provide a value on `kudo upgrade`, the upgrade will abort with an error message that contains the (optional) default value
+    - This ensures that the user knows about the new parameter and that it can not be changed after the upgrade
+  - A parameter can be made mutable in a newly released OperatorVersion
+    - The parameter keeps the existing value
+    - The value of the parameter can already be changed while running `kudo upgrade`
+    - This change does not require explicit consent from the user
+  - An immutable parameter can be removed
+    - This change does not require explicit consent from the user
+    - The value for a removed parameter will be removed from the installed instance

+#### Other
 - `k kudo package list parameters <operatorname>` will be extended to include the immutability (either by default or with an extra parameter):
 ```
 Name         	Default	Required Immutable